 We were camping in a tent trailer hauled behind my uncle’s

-’67 GTO in the badlands of South Dakota where Custer
+’67 Le Mans in the badlands of South Dakota where Custer

-met his fate, not far from Mount Rushmore: me, grandma,
+met fate, not far from Mount Rushmore: me, grandma,

 my sister and mom and Dad.
 Brother Gerry was in OCS.

-The next footwear fad to tickle my fashion fancy was
+The next footwear to tickle my fashion fancy were

 Dingo boots: square toed, with ankle straps, brass rings.